• Skip to primary navigation

 Because so much is riding on this master password, it’s critical that you create a super-secure password here!

-In the above example, using the browser extension, my email and password are automatically filled in.
+The browser extension will automatically fill in my username and passwords when I visit a website.
 Depending on my preferences, I can even have Dashlane automatically log me in to known websites.

 Advanced Security Tip